hyperledger/indy-hipe/text/messaging-protocol/README.md

     * `uri`: URI of the endpoint to which a connection request and future messages will be sent.
     * `verkey`: verification key used to encrypt traffic to this endpoint.

+#### Bob Receives the Offer
+After receiving and accepting Alice's offer to connect, Bob generates the DID and keys that will be used in the Alice to Bob (`A:B`) relationship and creates a connection request message.

 ### 2. Connection Request
+[connection-request]: #connection-request

-The connection request message is used to provide a DID to an agent in establishing a connection.
-The generated DID will eventually become associated in a pairwise DID relationship in both participant’s wallets.
+The connection request message is used to communicate the DID and Verification key generated for a pairwise relationship from one of the connecting parties to the other.

-**Example:** When Bob receives Alice's connection offer, he can initiate a relationship with a connection request.
+**Example:** When Bob receives Alice's connection offer, he reciprocates in the connection establishment by responding with a connection request.
 Bob sends Alice a message containing the following:

 ```
-{ # anon-encrypted using A.ep.vk
+{
-    "id": offer_nonce (optional)
+    "id": offer_nonce (optional; dependent on scenario)
-    "to": A.did@A (public, optional)
     "type": connection_request
-    "content": {  # plaintext (cannot yet be encrypted)
+    "content": {
         "did": B.did@B:A
         "verkey": B.vk@B:A
-        "endpoint": B.ep
+        "endpoint": B.endpoint
     }
 }
 ```

+The entirety of this message (and all other messages in the connection process) is anon-encrypted using the endpoint information that Alice sent in the connection offer, ensuring that all information is encrypted in transport and no correlateble data can be leaked.
+At this point, not enough information has been exchanged for Bob to be able to encrypt the content for Alice only in the context of their relationship (Bob does not yet have a verification key for Alice in the Alice to Bob relationship).

+#### Attributes

-* The `id` is optional and is the nonce received in the connection offer, proving that Bob received an authentic connection offer.
-This attribute is required if Bob did not / could not use Alice's public DID on the ledger.
+* The `id` is required when a connection offer was used to initiate the connection establishment process and is the nonce received in the connection offer.
+If the connection request was sent without an offer (as in the case of one party having a discoverable public DID written to the ledger), this attribute is not required.
-* The `to` attribute is optional and contains Alice's public DID if she chose to make it available on the ledger.
-The connection response step is not required if this is the case, as Bob can obtain Alice's endpoint information with a ledger lookup.
-* The `type` attribute of the base message is required.
+* The `type` attribute is a required string value (following the structure outlined by a future HIPE on message types) and denotes that the received message is a connection request.
 * The `content` attribute of the base message is required, is not encrypted, and is an object containing the following
   attributes:
-    * The `did` attribute is required and is a DID created by the sender of the connection message.
+    * `did`: the DID created by the sender for the relationship.
-    * A new, relationship-specific verification key `vk` is required so that Alice can send Bob auth-encrypted messages
-    * Bob's own endpoint information `endpoint` is required, so Alice can anon-encrypt the entire message.

-Bob then anon-encrypts the whole `con_req` message using Alice's endpoint verification key, so that only she can decrypt it.
+    * `verkey`: the verification key created by the sender for the relationship. **This is not the same as the verification key used to encrypt messages in transport.**
+    * `endpoint`: the endpoint that the sender receives messages on.
+This attribute is an object like the `endpoint` object described in [Connection Offer](#connection-offer).
+To be exact, `endpoint` will contain either a `uri` and `verkey` **or** a `did` used to resolve the `uri` and `verkey` from the ledger.

+#### Alice Receives the Request
+After receiving the connection request, Alice stores the DID, verification key, and endpoint information sent by Bob in here wallet.
+Alice then prepares to send a Connection response be generating her DID and keys for the relationship.

 ### 3. Connection Response
+[connection-response]: #connection-response

-The connection response message is used to respond to a connection request message and provide a DID to the sender of the connection request message to be used as a pairwise DID in an established connection/relationship.
+The connection response message is used to communicate the DID and Verification key generated for a pairwise relationship from the remaining connecting party to the other.

 **Example:** If Alice still wants to communicate with Bob, she sends a connection response.

 ```
-{ # anon-encrypted using B.ep.vk
+{
-    "to": B.did@B:A,
+    "to": A.did@B:A,
     "type": connection_response,
     "content": {  # anon-encrypted using B.vk@B:A
             "did": A.did@A:B,